-In a Rankine cycle (select "Rankine cycle" from drop down menu to view schematic of cycle), high-pressure liquid water (1) enters a boiler where it is heated to saturation temperature (2), vaporized, and superheated (3).
-The superheated steam is fed to a steam turbine, where it expands and generates mechanical work.
-The steam exits the turbine at a lower pressure and temperature as either superheated steam or steam at saturation temperature with a quality (4).
-This steam condenses (5), and a pump compresses the liquid water to high pressure (1).
-The cycle is shown on a pressure-enthalpy (
+In a Rankine cycle, high-pressure liquid water (1) enters a boiler where it is heated to saturation temperature (2), vaporized, and superheated (3).
+The superheated steam is fed to a turbine, where it expands and generates mechanical work.
+The steam exits the turbine at a lower pressure and temperature as either superheated steam or steam with a vapor quality (4).
+After the steam is condensed (5), a pump compresses the liquid water to high pressure (1).
+Select "

-and to select one of four outlet pressures
+and one of four outlet pressures

 .
 Use a slider to vary the turbine efficiency

 , which is the ratio of work produced by the turbine to the work produced by a reversible turbine between the same inlet and outlet pressures.
 The irreversible turbine pathway (

 ) is the dashed black line on the